B1aZer/sonicity/docs/gameloop6.md

 # 🧙‍♂️ Sonicity Gameplay Loo

+Think about it as RTS not tied to crypto

 ## 🎈 1.
 Entry Phase: Start the Journey

 - Player connects wallet.

 - Player sees World Map (initially 3–5 cities).

+- Player can  enter only to ine city.
+He can do so with whileisted NFT

 - Player can only enter cities tied to their NFTs.

 - Player chooses a city → enters city view.

 ## 🏩 2.
-Starter Buildings: Core Infrastructure
+Starter/District Buildings: Core Infrastructure

 Every city starts with: